Publication details

 Non-prescribed goods requiring a certificate of origin

-The Australian Chamber of Commerce and Industry is authorised by the Australian Government to issue Certificates of Origin for Australian business, both for ordinary trade and for Australia’s free trade agreements.
+The Australian Chamber of Commerce and Industry is authorised by the Australian Government to issue Certificates of Origin for Australian businesses, both for ordinary trade and for Australia’s free trade agreements.

-Contact the Non-Prescribed Goods Export Program for further information.
+Contact the Non-prescribed Goods Export Program at NPGExports@aff.gov.au for further information.

-In instances where a product has not been exported from Australia before, or where a more thorough assessment is required to determine whether the product is a non-prescribed good, contact the Non‑Prescribed Goods Export Program for an assessment.
-The program’s contact details are at the end of this guideline.
+Finding out whether the product you wish to export is a non-prescribed good is not always simple.
+Where it is unclear, contact the department’s nearest regional office.
+Where a product has not been exported from Australia before, or where a more thorough assessment is required to determine whether the product is a non-prescribed good, contact the Non-prescribed Goods Export Program at NPGExports@aff.gov.au for an assessment.

-Once you have ascertained that your product is a non-prescribed good you will need to determine the import requirements of the country you wish to export to.
-As explained above Australia’s export legislation does not include legislative requirements that must be met by an exporter before the goods can be exported.
-This means non-prescribed goods need only meet the importing country requirements.
+If your product is a non-prescribed good, you will need to determine the import requirements of the country you wish to export to.
+As explained above, Australia’s export legislation does not include legislative requirements that must be met by an exporter before the goods can be exported.
+This means non-prescribed goods only need to meet the importing country requirements.

 Where known, the department outlines importing country requirements in the Manual of Importing Country Requirements (Micor) database.
 Not all products to all markets can be found in Micor.
-An importing country may have requirements to allow importation of these products but, unfortunately, the department might not have the specific information on what these requirements.
-It is the exporter’s responsibility to check with their importer/customer what documents/requirements importing country authorities will need to clear shipments of their products upon arrival.
+An importing country may have requirements to allow importation of these products but, unfortunately, the department might not have the specific information on what these requirements are.
+It is the exporter’s responsibility to check with their importer or customer the requirements and/or documents stated by the importing country authorities in order to clear shipments of their products upon arrival.
 This should be done well in advance of any planned shipments, as failing to meet importing country requirements may result in products being detained or rejected at the exporter’s commercial risk.

 If an importing country requires certification for non-prescribed goods, exporters may apply for a government certificate.
-All applications for an export certificate for a non-prescribed good must be made via EXDOC (the department’s electronic export document system) or on a manual application form.
+All applications for an export certificate for a non-prescribed good must be made via NEXDOC, EXDOC (the department’s electronic export document systems) or on a manual application form.

 A letter of free sale may be required for registering non-prescribed goods with an importing country authority prior to export.
 These can be obtained from a Chamber of Commerce.
-If the importing country requires a letter of free sale to be issued by Australia’s competent authority (the department) please contact the Non‑Prescribed Goods Export Program.
+If the importing country requires a letter of free sale to be issued by Australia’s competent authority (the department) please contact the Non-prescribed Goods Export Program at NPGExports@aff.gov.au.

 Useful links